 Should you visit the Kuala Gandah Elephant Sanctuary?
 Yes.
 And for a few reasons.
-Not only are elephants just plain awesome, the Kuala Gandah Elephant Sanctuary cum National Elephant Conservation Centre in Pahang, Malaysia is the first (and main) elephant conservation center and sanctuary in Malaysia.
+Not only are elephants just plain awesome, the Kuala Gandah Elephant Sanctuary cum National Elephant Conservation Centre in Pahang, Malaysia is the first (and main) elephant sanctuary in Malaysia.
 The conservation efforts by the center and the Malaysian Government to improve life for Malaysia’s declining elephant population need local and tourist support (more than our criticism).

 I’ll offer both in this post, but I’m hoping my criticism will be viewed as constructive.
 Because that’s my intent.
 This was not my first time to visit an elephant sanctuary, as I was privileged to visit the Phuket Elephant Sanctuary in April 2019.
 It was there that I learned a lot about proper management as well as the ‘grey’ areas of elephant sanctuaries, which you can read about HERE.